Impact on Business (GRI3-3)

 Long-term Targets

-Personnel at all levels receive human rights training and communications
+Employees at all levels receive human rights training and communications

 100%

-Human rights practices extend to business partners
+Human rights practices extend to suppliers and contractors

 Human rights violation